Yellowstone Wildlife Cabins PO Box 96 West Yellowstone, Montana 59758 406-646-7675

 There is much to see and do in West Yellowstone in the winter.
 All of our units are located a short distance to the world renowned Rendezvous Ski Trails; the miles of snowmobiling trails throughout MT, ID, and WY and many other attractions.
 We offer packages that can include snowmobile rentals for in and out of Yellowstone National Park; cross-country ski rentals for skiing on the many different trails around West Yellowstone and Yellowstone National Park; discounted tickets to the Grizzly Wolf Discovery Center; discounts on downhill skiing at Big Sky Ski Resort (only 60 min away); snowshoe rentals and many other winter activities – like dog sledding and ice fishing to name a few.
-Cynthia is also a NAI Certified Interpretive Guide (Snowmobile and Snowcoach) in Yellowstone National Park.
+Cynthia is also a NAI Certified Interpretive Guide (former Snowmobile and Snowcoach Guide in Yellowstone National Park).

 SNOWMOBILING: Outside Yellowstone National Park: With its extensive trail systems and the close proximity of the town to Yellowstone National Park, West Yellowstone is affectionately called the snowmobile capitol of the world.
 From West Yellowstone, you can enjoy hundreds of miles of groomed snowmobile trails in a three state region – Montana, Idaho, and Wyoming.
 This is the starting point to enjoy a winter wonderland of unparalleled beauty.
 Also, come and check out the West YellowstoneWorld Snowmobile Expo!